ashtonhess/TigerHacks2022/README.md

 ### 23 AWS EC2 Instances
 1. EC2 Instances at every possible location are constantly pinging multiple different cryptocurrency exchanges across the world.
 These latencies are then sent to our main server.
 2. Our main server listens to messages from all 23 instances.
 This server handles sending the data to the front end.
+3. Each instance is running Ubuntu release 22.04.
 ### Websockets
-3. Websockets are used to communicate between each piece.
+4. Websockets are used to communicate between each piece.
 ### Dynamic DNS
-4. Dynamic DNS is used to access our main server.
+5. Dynamic DNS is used to access our main server.
 It is currently using an old domain I had registered for another project, cuppong.hessdevelopments.com.
 Google DNS is used for this and CRON jobs on my router are being used to constantly update this domain so it can always be accessed.

 # Front End
 ### Language and Framework